L0neGamer/benjibot/CONTRIBUTING.md

 * **Remember the plugin writer as well as the end user.** If you've written something that changes how plugins are written, update existing tutorials or add new ones.
 Make sure that the API you're defining is clear and easy to use, so doesn't put too much burden on someone writing a plugin.
 * **Try to keep your PR small.** If you can split your work into multiple PRs, please do - the smaller a PR is, the more likely your reviewer will be able to understand it and thus accept it.

 If you follow these steps, it becomes much easier for the reviewer to understand your code and thus feel confident about accepting it.
 This also allows the reviewer to make more helpful suggestions about the code itself - both allowing them to verify that the code does what you say it does, and that you've implemented it in a helpful way.
-The review process should help you write better code as well as making Tablebot as a whole better.
+The review process should help you write better code as well as making BenjBot as a whole better.

 ### Ormolu